mnot/I-D/http-encryption-encoding/draft.md

 When this content-coding is in use, the Encryption header field {{encryption}} is used to determine the content encryption key (see {{derivation}}).

+The "aesgcm-128" content-coding uses a single fixed set of encryption primitives.
+Cipher suite agility is achieved by defining a new content-coding scheme.
+This ensures that only the HTTP Accept-Encoding header field is necessary to negotiate the use of encryption.

 The "aesgcm-128" content-coding uses a fixed record size.
 The final encoding is a series of fixed-size records, though the final record can be any length.